The Tradition: Arizona

 From its inception in 1989 through 2001, the tournament was held in Arizona at the Cochise Golf Course of the Golf Club at Desert Mountain in Scottsdale.
 In 2002, it was held at the Prospector Course of Superstition Mountain Golf & Country Club near Gold Canyon.
 While in Arizona, the event was played in early April.

 Oregon

-In 2003, the event relocated to northwest Oregon for four years at the South Course of The Reserve Vineyards and Golf Club in Hillsboro, Oregon, just west of Portland.
+In 2003, the event relocated to northwest Oregon for four years at the South Course of The Reserve Vineyards and Golf Club in Hillsboro, just west of Portland.
 Following the 2006 edition, it moved to the high desert of central Oregon for four years, to the Crosswater Club in Sunriver, south of Bend.
 The lengthy course sits on 600 acre of woodlands and preserved wetlands along the Deschutes River, at an average elevation of 4170 ft above sea level.
 The par-72 layout played at 7316 yd in 2009.
 During the eight years in Oregon, the event was held in mid- to late August.